Omidznlp/Terraform-Jenkins/README.md

 ## Jenkins Nodes Label

-I used master node to build Terraform Pipile, In Jenkins file into repositoy you can find it.
+I used agent with "master" label to build Terraform Pipile, In Jenkinsfile into repositoy you can find it.

 ```
     agent {